Educational Opportunities

 When and Where?

-The successful essayists will be notified before May 30th, 2008.
+The successful essayists will be notified before May 30th, 2009.
 Only recipients of scholarship will be communicated to.
 Selection will be based upon merit of the application, without regard to race, gender, color, or religion.
 Decisions will be final and made by the Washington Brant Foundation Board of Directors.

-Please submit essays to:
+Submit essays to:

 Maynard Axelson